Trusted Garmin Rumours, Leaks, Insights & dates for all new models plus Apple, Polar, Suunto, Wahoo

 While there are well-featured bike computers like Stages M200/L200, Sigma ROX 12 EVO, and high-end Bryton models, they seem to lack the unique appeal that propels them to Wahoo’s level.
 Wahoo BOLT Gen 1‘s enduring success beyond its fourth birthday suggests that many riders prioritize reliability, user-friendliness, or brand image over high technology.

 Then comes Coros.
 Write a sentence using these words: CAT, PIGEON, AMONGST. coros will struggle to expand beyond a relatively small cycling niche unless it adopts predatory pricing strategies.
-As exemplified by DURA’s launch, making a competent bike navigation device is a complex, multi-year endeavour.
+DURA’s launch exemplifies that making a competent bike navigation device is a complex, multi-year endeavour.

 That’s all.